benhoyt/goawk/README.md

 // 3:abc
 ```

-If you need to repeat execution of the same program on different inputs, you can call [`interp.New`](https://pkg.go.dev/github.com/benhoyt/goawk/interp#New) once, and then call the returned object's `Execute` method as many times as you need.
+If you need to repeat execution of the same program on different inputs, you can call [`interp.New`](https://pkg.go.dev/github.com/benhoyt/goawk/interp#New) once, and then call the returned object's [`Execute`](https://pkg.go.dev/github.com/benhoyt/goawk/interp#Interpreter.Execute) method as many times as you need.

-Read the [package documentation](https://pkg.go.dev/github.com/benhoyt/goawk) for more details.
+Read the [Go package documentation](https://pkg.go.dev/github.com/benhoyt/goawk) for more details.

 ## Differences from AWK

-The intention is for GoAWK to conform to `awk`'s behavior and to the [POSIX AWK spec](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html), but this section describes some areas where it's different.
+My intention is for GoAWK to conform to `awk`'s behavior and to the [POSIX AWK spec](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/awk.html), but this section describes some areas where it's different.

 Additional features GoAWK has over AWK:

-* It has proper support for CSV and TSV files ([read the documentation](https://github.com/benhoyt/goawk/blob/master/docs/csv.md)).
+* It has proper support for CSV and TSV files ([documentation](https://github.com/benhoyt/goawk/blob/master/docs/csv.md)).
+Note that `awk` and `gawk` recently added basic CSV support too, with the `--csv` option.
-* It's the only AWK implementation we know with a code coverage feature ([read the documentation](https://github.com/benhoyt/goawk/blob/master/docs/cover.md)).
+* It's the only AWK implementation we know with a code coverage feature ([documentation](https://github.com/benhoyt/goawk/blob/master/docs/cover.md)).
 * It supports negative field indexes to access fields from the right, for example, `$-1` refers to the last field.
 * It's embeddable in your Go programs!
 You can even call custom Go functions from your AWK scripts.
 * Most AWK scripts are faster than `awk` and on a par with `gawk`, though usually slower than `mawk`.
-(See [recent benchmarks](https://benhoyt.com/writings/goawk-compiler-vm/#virtual-machine-results).)
+(See [benchmarks](https://benhoyt.com/writings/goawk-compiler-vm/#virtual-machine-results).)
 * The parser supports `'single-quoted strings'` in addition to `"double-quoted strings"`, primarily to make Windows one-liners easier when using the `cmd.exe` shell (which uses `"` as the quote character).

 Things AWK has over GoAWK: